 Majuli Sustainable Tourism Development Project (MSTDP)

-Majuli Sustainable Tourism Development Project (MSTDP) is an initiative of Assam Tourism Development Corporation in association with Root Bridge Foundation to develop tourism activities that are beneficial for host communities and make Majuli, world’s largest River Island, a better place to live and visit.
+Majuli Sustainable Tourism Development Project (MSTDP) is an initiative of Root Bridge Foundation supported by Assam Tourism Development Corporation to promote cycle tourism and develop other tourism activities that are beneficial for host communities and make Majuli, world’s largest River Island, a better place to live and visit.

 The project is covering different areas of tourism and livelihood activities and trying to make tourism as an engine of development and livelihood.
 Majuli Island, located in the trans-boundary River Brahmaputra, is an incomparable beauty that stands against the time.
 The Island is facing massive destruction every year due to the erosion during the monsoon season.
 While according to statistics the Island comprised an area of 1256 square kilometres in the past, it has been reduced to a mere 515 square kilometres now.